customerio/RemoteHabits-Android/README.md

 4. Install `ktlint` Kotlin linting CLI tool.
 The easiest way is `brew install ktlint` but if you are not on a Mac, [find another way to install](https://ktlint.github.io/#getting-started) on your machine.

+5. This project requires Firebase setup in order to build the app.
+You can quickly get the app to build with `cp app/google-services.json.example app/google-services.json` but if you want to do anything like push notifications, you will want to follow [Firebase setup](https://firebase.google.com/docs/android/setup) to add a new Android app to your Firebase project.
+This will give you a `google-services.json` file to download.
+Save this file at `app/google-services`.

 # Deployment

 Here are instructions for CI setup.